 - Premium 1 Bedroom King Suite: Sleeps 4, 1 king bed, sleeper sofa, living area, 2 sink vanity, shower over tub in bathroom plus separate shower, separate door to toilet area

-Within each of these types, there are a few different subtypes.
-Some, for example, will have a theme park view.
-Some offer a “business class” version that includes a complimentary breakfast, an extra 1000 Radisson points, and a free drink at the bar.
-The options are laid out very clearly on the hotel’s website.
+Within each of these types, some rooms will have a standard view and others will have a theme park view.
+The options are laid out clearly on the hotel’s website.

 I stayed in a 2 queen, 2 twin bunk room.
 These rooms sleep up to 6 people, which means they have more than enough space for a family of 4 like mine.
 Now that my kids are getting older, having them sharing a bed is a recipe for sibling struggles.
 Bunk bed suit families well – as long as you can work out which kid gets the top bunk!

 The little extras in the layout showed that a lot of thought and expertise went into making the rooms work for modern travelers.
 Charging ports and outlets were everywhere.
 There is a reading light for all 6 spaces in the room – one on either side of each queen bed and one above each bunk.
 Storage and drawer space was more than ample, even for a family all unpacking suitcases for several days.